ALASdoo/accessliaison/content/english/blog/write-better-alt-text-than-ai.md

 ![Playful hot pink sneakers, made of cotton canvas and vulcanized rubber, splashing through a puddle.](../images/pink_shoes.png)

-alt="Playful hot pink sneakers, made of cotton canvas and vulcanized rubber, splashing through a puddle." feels more on-brand than alt="Pink shoes".
+`alt="Playful hot pink sneakers, made of cotton canvas and vulcanized rubber, splashing through a puddle."` feels more on-brand than `alt="Pink shoes"`.

 #### Tell the story behind the image